sidharrth2002/workflows-cicd/README.md

 # CI/CD on Github Actions

-My naive approach to handling continuous deployment on Github for both frontend and backend applications consists of 3 coordinating branches:
+My naive approach to handling continuous deployment on Github for both any application consists of 3 coordinating branches:
 1. `main`- Primary development happens on this branch.
 Incoming pull requests facilitate trunk-driven development and rapid merging.
 2. `staging`- Any work that is ready to move into staging is merged into this branch.
 3. `production`- Production code lives here and a pull request that merges into this branch invokes a production redeploy.